XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 api_instance = xero_client.<api_set>

-items = { items: [{ code: "abcXYZ", name: "HelloWorld", description: "Foobar" }]}
+items = { items: [{ code: "ItemCode123", name: "ItemName XYZ", description: "Item Description ABC" }]}

 opts = {
-  summarize_errors: false, # Boolean | If false return 200 OK and mix of successfully created obejcts and any with validation errors
+  summarize_errors: false, # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors

   unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }